 Teen PEP peer educators will take an advanced health class for credit, help develop and conduct teen sexual health workshops for students, parents, and other adults, and provide a teen perspective to our school and community.
 Peer educators will be trained in sexuality issues, group facilitation, and leadership skills.
 We will use problem-solving and group cohesion exercises, improvisational skits, and small group discussions to conduct the workshops for the freshmen class.
 Teen PEP peer educators are required to participate in an overnight weekend retreat during the summer, to attend all classes as scheduled, and help present workshops during the school year.
 Participation in Teen PEP requires a commitment of time, dedication and responsibility.
 Students who participate are role models in a position of leadership.

+Students are not required to participate.
 Signing the Teen PEP Peer Educator Application gives your child permission to participate in the various program components, including program evaluation, if selected.
 If you have any questions about the program, please feel free to contact us.
 We are very excited about this opportunity to continue this innovative peer education program at North Hunterdon High school.

 Teen PEP Advisors